tuananhlsbg00/LSS-Fisheye-Kitti360/README.md

 The modifications include:
 - **Data Format Adaptation:**
   The original `data.py` is tailored for the NuScenes dataset.
-The modified `fisheye_data.py` supports the KITTI-360 format and Fisheye cameras, incorporating necessary changes in file paths, calibration, and annotations.
+The modified `data.py` supports the KITTI-360 format and Fisheye cameras, incorporating necessary changes in file paths, calibration and ditortion parameters, and annotations.

 - **Camera & Annotation Handling:**
   In the KITTI-360 version, new helper modules (e.g., `CameraFisheye`, `Annotation3D`) are used to handle camera models, fisheye distortions, and 3D annotations.